 Reality is, moles eat worms, and they like mushy things and don't even have bottom incisors!
 So why the heck would they want some small little hard peanut or poison?
 I know, makes no sense.
 The consensus from every resource I found was that trapping worked the best and was the most effective long-term.

 Now I'll tell you what my solution eventually was... it's called attrition and something I learned about from a lady at a local nursery.
 The important part of my mole problem was they were in my side yard; which is between this field and our pool which has mostly cement around it.
 Between our side yard and front yard is our driveway; so I had a little time to experiment with different methods, but if they had moved into my front yard...
 WAR ON!!
-Which is what I was prepared for and figured would happen when I found and purchased the ultimate mole control.
+Which is what I was prepared for and figured would happen when I found and purchased some better traps.
 UPDATE: Spring 2011.
-As stated above, I used Jon's technique and got my mole! woohoo!
-I ordered his recommended Victor Out O'Sight Mole trap, worked great along with his awesome tips.
+As stated above, I used the Gophinator trap and technique and got my mole! woohoo!

 So what's the attrition method or how to get rid of moles in your yard by attrition?